 Create a picturesque look on your table, mantel, or other area with a leaf display.

-- Add a touch of stylish autumn with a raffia bow wreath from Wind & Weather.
+- Add a touch of stylish autumn with a golden leaf wreath from Plow & Hearth.
 Use it over the mantel or place it on the table with a large column candle in the middle.

-- Add three column candles to the glittering leaf centerpiece to create an elegant look on your table or mantel.
+- Add three column candles to a glittering leaf centerpiece to create an elegant look on your table or mantel.

-- An artificial leaf spray from Joann's can be placed in the center of the table with orange and brown column candles.
+- An artificial leaf wreath from Balsam Hill can be placed in the center of the table with orange and brown column candles.

 A couple of easy DIY leaf projects can save money and give you a great way to decorate for fall.